jmgilman/vaultrs/README.md

 See the the [tests](tests) directory for tests.
 Run tests with `cargo test`.

 **Note**: All tests rely on bringing up a local Vault development server using Docker.
-The Docker CLI must be installed on the machine running the tests and you must have permission to start new containers.
+In order to run tests Docker must be running locally (Docker Desktop works).

 ## Contributing